dplastico/dplastico.github.io/_posts/2021-10-17-Learning-Double-Restrictions:The-house-of-plastic-cake.md

 ---
 # The house of plastic cake

 In the last couple of weeks I've been working on some [streams](https://www.youtube.com/watch?v=z-_JbUHwwSc) and studying around [tcache poisoning](https://github.com/shellphish/how2heap/blob/master/glibc_2.31/tcache_poisoning.c) and I decided to learn more about the tcache double free (I will refer also as DF sometimes) [mitigations](https://blog.infosectcbr.com.au/2019/09/linux-heap-glibc-tcache-double-free.html) and ways to leverage overlapped chunks using just this bug.
-I saw that almost all the techniques uses leaks, so using some knowledge I came with a workaround for the [house of botcake](https://github.com/shellphish/how2heap/blob/master/glibc_2.31/house_of_botcake.c) to drop a shell on binaries with just DF bugs, that doesn't leak any addresses and have no read or edit functions.
+I noticed that almost all the techniques uses leaks, so using some knowledge I came with a workaround for the [house of botcake](https://github.com/shellphish/how2heap/blob/master/glibc_2.31/house_of_botcake.c) to drop a shell on binaries with just DF bugs, that doesn't leak any addresses and have no read or edit functions.
-This is really not a "house" and I'm not claiming it to be a new exploitation technique, but it's a good workaround and learning exercise that actually merges 2 techniques together to achieve the final result.
+This is maybe  not a really a "house" and I'm not claiming it to be a brand new exploitation technique, but it's a good workaround and learning exercise that actually merges 2 techniques together to achieve the final result.
 It was tested in glibc 2.27, 2.29 and 2.31.
 I didn't test it far that and some new mitigations could make this technique invalid or maybe some variations are required

 # Background knowledge